ivan-tkatchev/tab/docs/README.html.md

 sort
 : Like [[array]], except that the resulting elements will be sorted in ascending order.

+sorted
+: Like [[sort]], but treats multiple input arguments as a single tuple, not as a sequence of values.

 stddev
 : Synonymous with [[stddev]].